 Here are South America's largest rivers by drainage areas.

 Amazon–Ucayali–Tambo–Ene–Apurímac is the largest river by drainage area in the world at 7,050,000 km2.

 The river system, from Amazon River to Ucayali to Tambo to Ene and Apurímac river, is the longest river system in South America at 6,992km (4,344 miles), with its drainage area spreading across the width of the South American continent at an area of 7 million square kilometers (largest drainage basin in the world!).
 The Amazon river system is also the second longest in the world, with the Nile River system pipping slightly ahead at 7,088km.In terms of discharge volume, the Amazon river system is the largest in the world, discharging at 209,000 cubic meters per second onto the Atlantic Ocean.

 Río De La Plata–Paraná–Rio Grande is the 2nd longest river in South America at 4,880 kilometers (3,032 miles).

-The Paraná river system is the second longest river system in South America at 4,880 kilometers, after the mighty Amazon river.
-The Paraná river flows south-westerly through Brazil, Paraguay and Argentina, before discharging onto Río de la Plata.
+The Paraná river system is the second longest river system in South America at 4,880 kilometers (3032 miles), after the mighty Amazon river.
+Draining from an area of 2,582,672 square kilometers, the Paraná river flows south-westerly through Brazil, Paraguay and Argentina at a rate of 22,000m3/s, before discharging onto Río de la Plata.

-More lists on the world's longest and largest river systems:
+More on the longest and largest river systems in the world: